mattheworford/pyredis/README.md

 This will start the client and connect to the Redis clone server running on `localhost:6379`.

+_Note: You can also use the original [Redis CLI](https://redis.io/docs/connect/cli/) with a PyRedis server or vice versa._

 ### Testing

 To run tests for the project, navigate to the root folder and run the following command: